top of page

 Site engineering is relevant to a wide range of construction projects, including:

 Before setting out can begin, we establish a network of survey control points on site using GPS and total station equipment.
 These control points provide the reference framework from which all setting out measurements are made.
-Using a Trimble robotic total station, we can then set out positions with millimetre precision, working efficiently across the site without needing a chainman for most tasks.
+Using a Trimble robotic total station, we can then set out positions with millimetre precision.
+This allows us to work efficiently across the site without needing a chainman for most tasks.

 Once construction is complete or at key stages during the build, an as-built survey verifies that the works have been carried out in the correct positions and at the correct levels.
 As-built surveys are used to confirm compliance with the design, identify any deviations that need to be resolved, and provide a record of what was actually constructed.

-They are particularly important for drainage and utilities, where the position and level of buried services needs to be recorded before backfilling, and for structures where tolerance is critical, such as steel frames, modular buildings or precast concrete elements.
+These surveys are particularly important for drainage and utilities, where the position and level of buried services need to be recorded before backfilling.
+They are also critical for structures where tolerance is essential, such as steel frames, modular buildings, or precast concrete elements.

-Working with TruGrid Surveys Ltd on Site Engineering
+Collaborating with TruGrid Surveys Ltd for Site Engineering

 TruGrid Surveys Ltd provides site engineering and setting out services across Cornwall and Devon.
-We are a Truro-based practice led by Aaron Bennett, with over 24 years of experience on residential, commercial and infrastructure projects.
+We are a Truro-based practice led by Aaron Bennett, who has over 24 years of experience in residential, commercial, and infrastructure projects.

-We use Trimble robotic total station and GPS equipment, work efficiently as a solo operator, and provide clear setting out records and as-built survey reports on completion.
+We utilise Trimble robotic total station and GPS equipment, allowing us to work efficiently as a solo operator.
+We also provide clear setting out records and as-built survey reports upon completion.

 To discuss a site engineering requirement or request a quotation, contact us at info@trugrid.co.uk or call 07977 816012.
 Most quotations are returned within one working day.